Ron May (Colorado legislator)

 Ronny J. "Ron" May (born September 16, 1934) is a former Colorado legislator.
 An Air Force veteran, he was elected to the Colorado Springs city council, then to the Colorado House of Representatives as a Republican in 1992.
 After serving eight years in the state house, he was elected to the Colorado Senate in 2000 and again in 2004.
-During his two decades in elected office, he was noted for his work on technology issues.
+During his two decades in elected office, he was acknowledged for his work on technology issues.
 He retired from government in 2007 to become a fellow with the Center for Digital Government and Government Technology magazine.